simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 Another possible design is to allow mixing sent messages and normal SMP commands in the same transport connection, but it can make fitting in the block a bit harder, additional overhead would be: 1 (transmission count) + 2 (transmission size) + 1 (empty signature) = 4 bytes.

 The above assumes that the client can only send one message to an SMP relay and then has to wait for response before sending the next message.
 Missing the response would cause re-delivery (further improvement is possible when proxy detects these redelieveries and not send them to relays but simply reply with the same response).

+### Threat model for SMP proxy and changes to threat model for SMP

+#### SMP proxy

+*can:*

+- learn a user's IP address, as long as Tor is not used.

+- learn when a user with a given IP address is online.

+- know how many messages are sent from a given IP address and to a given destination SMP relay.

+- drop all messages from a given IP address or to a given destination relay.

+- unless SMP relay detects repeated public DH keys of senders, replay messages to a destination relay within a single session, causing either duplicate message delivery (which will be detected and ignored by the receiving clients), or, when receiving client is not connected to SMP relay, exhausting capacity of destination queues used within the session.

+*cannot:*

+- perform queue correlation (matching multiple queues to a single user), unless it has additional information from SMP relay.

+- undetectably add, duplicate, or corrupt individual messages.

+- undetectably drop individual messages, so long as a subsequent message is delivered.

+- learn the contents of messages.

+- learn the destination queues of messages.

+- distinguish noise messages from regular messages except via timing regularities.

+- compromise the user's end-to-end encryption with another user via an active attack.

+- compromise the user's end-to-end encryption with destination relay via an active attack.

+#### SMP relay accessed via SMP proxy

+*still can:*

+- perform recipients' queue correlation (matching multiple queues to a single recipient) via either a re-used transport connection, user's IP Address, or connection timing regularities

+*no longer can:*

+- perform senders' queue correlation (matching multiple queues to a single sender) via either a re-used transport connection, user's IP Address, or connection timing regularities, unless it has additional information from SMP proxy.

+- learn a sender's IP address, track them through other IP addresses they use to access the same queue, and infer information (e.g. employer) based on the IP addresses, even if Tor is not used.

+The rest of the threat model for SMP relays remains the same as in [overview](../protocol/overview-tjr.md#simplex-messaging-protocol-server).